Summer Car and Bike Show and Entertainment hosted by the City of Beckley and Shade Tree Car Club planned for July 30 - NewsBreak

 The community is invited to visit this free event to view the nice rides, enjoy free live entertainment, play games, and try local food trucks.
 For more information, visit the Beckley Events or Shade Tree Facebook pages.

-The post Summer Car and Bike Show and Entertainment hosted by the City of Beckley and Shade Tree Car Club planned for July 30 appeared first on West Virginia Daily News .
+The post Summer Car and Bike Show and Entertainment hosted by the City of Beckley and Shade Tree Car Club planned for July 30 appeared first on The Hinton News .

 Comments / 0